arthurdouillard/hugo-website/content/post/normalization.md

 [(Ba et al, 2016)](https://arxiv.org/abs/1607.06450)'s layer norm (LN) normalizes each image of a batch independently using all the channels.
-The goal is have constant performance with a large batch or a single image. **It's used in recurrent neural networks** where the number of time steps can differ between several tasks.
+The goal is have constant performance with a large batch or a single image. **It's used in recurrent neural networks** where the number of time steps can differ between tasks.

 While all time steps share the same weights, each should have its own statistic.
 BN needs previously computed batch statistics, which would be impossible if there